Understanding the difference between protection, exception and audit rule sets

 - If a rule does not apply to a resource, the agent will continue scanning the rules that follow.

-Use this mode to protect your workstations from malicious activity, and restrict access to protect your device pool from dangerous user behavior.
+Protection rule sets, are used to protect your workstations against malicious behavior and restrict access to protect your assets against dangerous behavior.

-In protection rule sets, all rules that control access to resources or devices have a Passive rule mode.
+In protection and exception rule sets, all resource and device access control rules have a Passive rule mode.
 Passive rules behave like standard rules but do not actually block any actions.
 The agent only generates logs that indicate which actions security rules would have blocked.

-Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode.
+Use this mode to test new restriction rules, determine their impact, and make the necessary adjustments before disabling Passive rule mode.

 You can also test entire rule sets or entire policies before implementing them on your pool of machines.
 For more information, refer to the section Testing security policies.